Youth

 Why is reading so important?
 Books help children develop language abilities, enhance social skills and enrich lives, plus reading is fun!
 The concept is simple, the rewards are priceless.
 Read a book (any book) to your newborn, infant, and/or toddler.
 The goal is to have read 1,000 books before your child starts kindergarten.
 Does it sound hard?
 Not really if you think about it.
 If you read just 1 book a night, you will have read about 365 books in a year.
 That is 730 books in two years and 1,095 books in three years.
 If you consider that most children start kindergarten at around 5 years of age, you have more time than you think, so get started!

-Pick up Program Instructions and Reading Tips, a suggested reading list and a booklet to record your books (we have 150 to give away) from the Youth Services Department.
+Pick up Program Instructions and Reading Tips, a suggested reading list and a booklet to record your books from the Youth Services Department.

 Book Bundles